 Neighborhood: The Heights

-Heights hipsters flock to the shopping-center-set Antidote Coffee House for its caffeine-laden offerings and laid-back, at-home vibe.
-The loft-like interior-with its rubbed concrete floors, exposed brick walls and open vent-work-is filled with an array of eclectic furniture and artwork produced by local artisans.
-There's free wi-fi and plenty of plug-ins, but you know what they say about all work and no play-head there for happy hour Monday through Friday (4 to 7 p.m.) and enjoy $1 double espresso.
+The loft-like interior of Antidote Coffee House, with its rubbed concrete floors, exposed brick walls and open vent work is filled with an array of eclectic furniture and artwork produced by local artisans.
+There's free Wi-Fi and plenty of plug-ins, but you know what they say about all work and no play.

 4505 Graustark Street